kwulffert/kwulffert.github.io/README.md

 ## Portfolio

-In this page I list my projects and a blog about them.
+In this page I list my projects and blogs about them.

 The main categories are:
 - Data Analysis